SPEED MENU - Click to get there quickly

-Evening permits are sold to students with evening classes and are valid for parking in Lots A or E after 4:00 P.M. or Lot F after 3:00 P.M.
+Evening permits are sold to students with evening classes and are valid for parking in Lots A, E or F after 3:00 P.M.
 Monday through Friday or in the Red permit lots anytime.
-Permits may be purchased at Parking Services, the Service Center or online.
-Only one single Evening permit may be issued to an individual.
+Permits may be purchased at Parking Services or online.
+Only one Evening permit may be issued to an individual.

 Motorcycles and mopeds must also be registered through Parking Services.
 Designated motorcycle parking is located in most lots.
 Only one motorcycle may be parked in a single space.
 Motorcycles may not be parked in automobile spaces on the Edwardsville campus.
 Each motorcycle must be parked in a lot which corresponds to the color of the permit.
 The permit must be displayed in a lockable case available through Parking Services.
 The initial case is free; additional cases are available for $20.
 Properly registered motorcycles and mopeds may be parked in automobile spaces on the Alton and East St. Louis campuses.

 Special permits are available for individuals taking non-credit classes through the Office of Educational Outreach.
 These permits must be ordered at least two weeks in advance of the start date of the non-credit class and are not available to current SIUE students and/or employees.
 Permits are day, time, and lot specific.